-If the dark matter energy density originates from a mechanism entirely unrelated to baryogenesis, the $\mathcal{O}(1)$ ratio between the two densities would require extreme fine-tuning in the parameter space\footnote{The coincidence can also be explained if there are new dynamics that balance the energy densities between the two sectors afterward, see \cite{Brzeminski:2023wza,Banerjee:2024xhn} for example.}.
-Therefore, the dark sector must share some similarities with the QCD sector.
+If the dark matter energy density originates from a mechanism entirely unrelated to baryogenesis, the $\mathcal{O}(1)$ ratio between the two densities would require extreme fine-tuning in the parameter space.\footnote{The coincidence can also be explained if new dynamics exist that directly balance the energy densities of the two sectors, see \cite{Brzeminski:2023wza,Banerjee:2024xhn} for example.} Therefore, the dark sector must share some similarities with the QCD sector.
 To analyze the coincidence problem, we first separate the energy density $\rho$ of non-relativistic particles $i$ into "number density $n$ $\times$ particle mass $m$", i.e. $\rho_i=n_i\times m_i$.
 Start with the number density $n_i$.
 As we already know, the observed baryon number density arises from the small asymmetry between baryon and anti-baryon through the process of baryogenesis.
 By analogy, dark matter is expected to behave similarly.
 The motivation leads to the idea of Asymmetric Dark Matter (ADM) \cite{Spergel:1984re,Nussinov:1985xr,Gelmini:1986zz,Barr:1990ca,Barr:1991qn,Kaplan:1991ah,Gudnason:2006ug,Gudnason:2006yj,Kaplan:2009ag,Davoudiasl:2012uw,Petraki:2013wwa,Zurek:2013wia}, where a conserved $U(1)$ global symmetry is introduced to ensure the number densities $n_D\approx n_B$ between the two sectors.

-However, this mechanism alone is still not sufficient.
-To fully address the coincidence problem, the particle masses of the two sectors must also be related.
+However, this mechanism alone is insufficient.
+To fully address the coincidence problem, the particle masses in the two sectors must also be correlated.
 Since the baryon mass is determined by the QCD confinement scale $\Lambda_{\rm QCD}$, a similar structure should exist in the dark sector, which requires a new strong interaction - dark color (DC).
 The dark matter candidate would then consist of dark baryons with masses determined by the dark color confinement scale $\Lambda_{\rm DC}$.
-Ensuring that the two confinement scales are of the same order is highly nontrivial, as they are exponentially sensitive to some parameters.
-For example, in QCD, the baryon mass
+Ensuring that the two confinement scales are of the same order is highly nontrivial, as they are exponentially sensitive to UV parameters.
+For example, in QCD, the baryon mass is given by

-where $b_{\rm QCD}$ is the coefficient of the one-loop beta function in QCD, which is determined by the gauge group and the matter content that is charged under it, and $\alpha_{0,{\rm QCD}}$ denotes the coupling constant of $SU(3)_C$ at the Planck scale.
+where $b_{s}$ is the coefficient of the one-loop beta function in QCD, which is determined by the gauge group and the matter content that is charged under it, and $\alpha_{s,0}$ denotes the coupling constant of $SU(3)_C$ at the Planck scale.